-I know how you feel; you’re thinking about getting rid of birds, and by now the fiction to the left is starting to look like a reality you could get used to.
+I know how you feel; you’re thinking about getting rid of birds, and you’re perhaps motivated by Hitchcock.
 Never fear, there are plenty of ways to control birds without having to use toxic chemicals or bird poisons (avicides).
 And really, you probably can’t use avicides in your district, county, state, or whatever because the use of avicides is usually pretty restrictive, and with good reason.
 Avicides kill a lot more than just the bird you’re trying to get rid of.
 A lot of birds like sparrows consist on similar diets, so targeting a particular species with a tasteless, undiscriminating poison like strychnine is not a realistic goal.
 Luckily for you there’s such things like bird repellent, bird traps, bird alarms, and scarecrows.
 I’m kidding about the scarecrows, sort of.

 Since this is a broad overview on the subject of getting rid of birds, we’re going to quickly cover some of the more basic strategies for getting rid of pigeons, woodpeckers, and geese.
 Each section will eventually link to an article with more detailed information about how to control that particular bird as the season goes on.
 For now, le’ts get through the most common pest bird species and the very basic bird control methods that seem most effective for each one.